Faculty and Staff

 Publications: | Harvard Catalyst | PubMed | ResearchGate |

 • Dr. Jonathan Greenberg is a research staff psychologist at MGH CHOIR and Assistant Professor at Harvard Medical School (HMS).
-He completed his postdoctoral fellowship at CHOIR (formerly known as IBHCRP) at MGH/HMS.
-Dr. Greenberg’s research primarily focuses on developing mind-body interventions for various clinical populations, with an emphasis on chronic pain and mild traumatic brain injury.
-He also examines the cognitive, affective, and neural effects of mindfulness-based training.
+He completed his postdoctoral fellowship at CHOIR at MGH/HMS.
+Dr. Greenberg’s research primarily focuses on developing and testing mind-body and mindfulness-based interventions for various clinical populations, with an emphasis on chronic musculoskeletal pain, orofacial pain, and mild traumatic brain injury.
 Dr. Greenberg is the recipient of the HMS Kaplen Fellowship on Depression and the HMS Livingston Fellowship Award.
 Dr. Greenberg received a Mentored Career Development Award (K23) from the National Center for Complementary and Integrative Health (NCCIH) to develop a live-video mind-body intervention to prevent chronic post-concussion symptoms in individuals with mTBI and co-morbid anxiety.
-He also co-leads (with Dr. Vranceanu) an R01 grant from NCCIH aiming to establish the feasibility of a mind-body and activity program for chronic pain in three different locations: Massachusetts General Hospital, Duke University, & Rush University.
+He also co-leads (as MPI) 2 grants with Dr. Vranceanu.
+One is an R01 grant from NCCIH aiming to establish the feasibility of a mind-body and activity program for chronic pain in three different locations: Massachusetts General Hospital, Duke University, & Rush University.
+The other is an R21 from the National Institute of Dental and Craniofacial Research (NIDCR), developing a web-based platform to reduce emotional distress and pain-related activity limitations in individuals with chronic orofacial pain.
 Dr. Greenberg has personally been involved in mindfulness practice since 2003.
 In his free time, he enjoys spending time with his family and attending live music concerts.

 victoria A. grunberg, PHD